hpcloud/hpcloud-js/README.md

 # HPCloud-JS: A JavaScript library for working with HP Cloud services

+_Note, this library is now deprecated and has been superseded by [pkgcloud](https://github.com/pkgcloud/pkgcloud)._

 This library provides JavaScript bindings for HP Cloud.
 API-wise, it is similar to [HPCloud-PHP](http://hpcloud.github.io/HPCloud-PHP), but with asynchronous methods.